commonsguy/cwac-saferoom/README.markdown

 ## Version

-This is version v0.5.1 of this module.
+This is version v1.0.0 of this module.

-See [a separate `README`](README-1.0.0.md) for information about the `1.0.0-beta1` release.

-## Demo

-Right now, there is no demo project.

 ## Additional Documentation